frankstepanski/js-fullstack-course/09-Project 01/demo/readme.md

 # Moonlight Pizza Co. — Project Planning

-This document guides beginners through the **planning phase** of a web project — *before any coding starts*.
+This document guides students through the **planning phase** of a web project — *before any coding starts*.
 These steps mirror real-world software development and help teams build the right thing, not just write code.

 Before writing HTML, CSS, or JavaScript, every successful project starts with a clear understanding of **who the site is for and what they need**.
 Planning saves time, reduces confusion, and helps teams stay aligned.